Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Warmup Mechanisms of Gradient and Adaptive Methods

 In the progressive sharpening case, increasing $T_{\text{wrm}}$ allows the sharpness to naturally increase.
 As a result, training exceeds the instability threshold for the first time at a relatively lower learning rate compared to the constant learning rate case.
 Although warmup has to now undertake more work in decreasing sharpness, it does so in a more gradual manner since increasing the warmup duration amounts to a lower warmup rate $\nicefrac{\eta_{\mathrm{trgt}}}{T_{\mathrm{wrm}}}$.
 As a result, the fluctuations observed on exceeding the instability threshold are much smaller in magnitude, as seen in \Cref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}(a, b).

-\textbf{Small vs. Large Initializations:} So far, we have outlined different warmup mechanisms without describing specific conditions that typically exhibit them.
-Small initializations, such as those using maximal update parameterization ($\mu$P) \cite{greg_mup2021} or appropriately using normalizing layers (e.g. standard Transformer architectures, see \Cref{fig:mechanisms_lms_sp_xent_sgd_B64_wikitext} in \Cref{appendix:mechanisms_datasets_models}), are characterized by a small initial network output.
+\looseness -1 \textbf{Small vs. Large Initializations:} So far, we have outlined different warmup mechanisms without describing specific conditions that typically exhibit them.
+Small initializations, such as those using maximal update parameterization ($\mu$P) \cite{greg_mup2021} in the large width limit or appropriately using normalizing layers (e.g. standard Transformer architectures, see \Cref{fig:mechanisms_lms_sp_xent_sgd_B64_wikitext} in \Cref{appendix:mechanisms_datasets_models}), are characterized by a small initial network output.
 Such initializations start in flat regions where gradients point toward increasing sharpness \cite{kalra2023universal}, placing them in the progressive sharpening category (C1).
 As we will see in \Cref{section:phase_diagrams_warmup}, such initializations may not significantly benefit from warmup as they already start in a flat region.
 In contrast, large initializations, such as FCNS, CNNs, ResNets with Standard Parameterization (SP) initialized at criticality \cite{Poole2016ExponentialEI,PDLT-2022} or Transformers with the last layer-norm removed, undergo an early sharpness reduction, categorizing them into sharpness reduction category (C2).
 As the primary effect of warmup is to reduce sharpness, we expect such large initializations to considerably benefit from warmup.
 Notably, large initializations can eventually undergo progressive sharpening at later training stages \cite{kalra2023phase,kalra2023universal} and adhere to the second mechanism, especially for prolonged warmups.

-Instances of constant sharpness (C3) typically arise in models operating near the lazy regime \cite{chizat19lazy}, such as wide networks in NTP or SP.
+Natural sharpness change provides an intuitive way of determining whether an initialization is `small' or `large': if training from a given initialization exhibits sharpness reduction, it suggests the existence of naturally flatter initializations that could be chosen instead.
+This observation is particularly helpful for analyzing Adam in the later sections and motivates modifications to improve it.